abdo-ameen/Cooperative_Tracking_of_Animals_Using_Multi-View_Aerial_Images/README.md

 The `test_ws` folder contains the ROS workspace we created to conduct the flight test in a simulation environment.
 The workspace was built with help from the example code available on the ROS documentation [website](http://wiki.ros.org/).
 The workspace contains the code that implements the four modules, detection, tracking, sensors and control.

 The code used to implement the UKF tracker was cloned from the e-book [rlabbe/Kalman-and-Bayesian-Filters-in-Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python) and adjusted to suite our application.
-It is embedded in `test_ws/src/tracking_pkg_3`.
+It is embedded in `test_ws/src/tracking_pkg_3` and works as a ROS node.

+The `test_ws/src/detection_pkg_3` is basically the SSD inference code refactored to work as a ROS node.
+The `test_ws/src/sensor_pkg_3` implements the sensor model and the `test_ws/src/control_pkg` contains a single control node.
+The master AirSim node lies in `test_ws/src/airsim_ros_pkgs`.
+The rest are helping folders for the SSD code.